simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 All of the balances are transferred to a special "opening/closing balances" equity account.

-2. With `--open`, it prints an opposite "opening balances" transaction that "unzeros" the same accounts, restoring their balances from zero.
+2. With `--open`, it prints an opposite "opening balances" transaction that restores the same account balances, starting from zero.
-(This mode is similar to Ledger's equity command.)
+This mode is similar to [Ledger's equity command](https://ledger-cli.org/doc/ledger3.html#The-equity-command).

 3. With `--migrate`, it prints both the closing and opening transactions above.
 This is a common way to migrate balances to a new file at year end;
-run `hledger close --migrate -e NEWYEAR` and add the closing transaction at the end of the old file, and the opening transaction at the start of the new file.
+run `hledger close --migrate -e NEWYEAR` (-e influences the transaction date) and add the closing transaction at the end of the old file, and the opening transaction at the start of the new file.
 Doing this means you can include past year files in your reports at any time without disturbing asset/liability/equity balances,